 When reviewing your SAR, look for the Expected Family Contribution (EFC) number.
 Your EFC can be found in the box at the top of the first page of your SAR, under your Social Security number.

 Your EFC is a measure of your family’s financial strength and is calculated according to a formula established by law.
-This formula considers your family’s taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) as well as your family size and the number of family members who will attend college during the year.
+This formula considers the following about you (and your parents, if you’re dependent):

 Schools use your EFC to determine your federal student aid eligibility and your financial aid award.
 However, it’s important to remember that your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
 It is a number used by your school to calculate how much financial aid you are eligible to receive.
 Contact your school’s financial aid office if you have any questions about how they calculate financial aid.

-Most information cannot be updated because it must be accurate as of the day you originally signed your FAFSA.
-You should speak to the financial aid office at the school you plan to attend if there will be a significant change in your or your parent’s income for the present year or if your family has other circumstances that cannot be reported on the FAFSA.
-There are, however, certain items that you must update.
-Click here to find out what those are.
+Most FAFSA information cannot be updated because it must be accurate as of the day you originally signed your FAFSA.
+However, there are certain items that you must update.
+If there will be a significant change in your or your parent’s income for the present year or if your family has other circumstances that cannot be reported on the FAFSA, you should speak to the financial aid office at the school you plan to attend.

-Remember: You can always access your financial aid history by logging into My Federal Student Aid.
-Make sure you have your PIN and Social Security number ready.
+TIP: You can always access your financial aid history by logging into My Federal Student Aid.
+Make sure you have your FSA ID ready.

 Lastly, make sure that you double-check with the financial aid offices at the schools you applied to.
 Sometimes schools need additional paperwork or have other deadlines.
 You never want to leave money on the table!